-Welcome to National Society Daughters of Colonial Wars
+Welcome to the National Society Daughters of Colonial Wars

 Do you have an ancestor that lived during the period from the Jamestown Colony in 1607 to the Battle of Lexington in 1775?
 Are you interested in preserving that period of history, promoting patriotism, loyalty to country and enjoy the fellowship of others that share those beliefs.
 Then you will love this Hereditary Society!
 Our State Societies have Members throughout the United States.